4knigc12/COM617/README.md

 # OpenNMS Horizon BPG  monitoring

 ## Background
-- Talk about what we are doing.
+- Talk about what we are doing
+Create a tutorial showing how OpenNMS can be configured to monitor BGP in a simulated "Internet Exchange”.
+Provide a working instance of OpenNMS deployed against a small scale BPG network using both soft and hard routers.
-- Why we are doing it
+- **Why we are doing it**
+ Our team has been asked to produce documentation and video tutorial materials for OpenNMS for the purpose of a University project.
+We will be focusing on the following areas:
+- Deployment and configuration of OpenNMS against a working BGP network showcasing its ability to detect a variety of failures and subsequent alerts
+- Using software and bare metal routing to configure a BGP network.​ -Provide repeatable and version-controlled configurations accessible within a shared GitHub repository.​.

-- Why it will be helpful
+**Why it will be helpful**

 ##